MarcoIeni/release-plz/website/docs/usage/init.md

 The `release-plz init` command initializes the necessary configurations and secrets for release-plz to work properly in your GitHub repository.

-Useful to initialize the GitHub action quickly, in an interactive way.
+Useful to initialize the GitHub action quickly and interactively.
 For a complete GitHub action setup guide, check out the [Quickstart](../github/quickstart.md) section.